 6. Computer Software Engineer

-Earning just over $92,000 annually, per Glassdoor, a Computer Software Engineer does more than just code and build applications.
+Earning six-figures on average, a Computer Software Engineer does more than just code and build applications.
 These engineers also work with both the management and executive team of an organization, as well as their team of IT professionals, to ensure the right apps and websites are built.
 Combining interpersonal skills with knowledge of multiple coding languages, the Computer Software Engineer deals with both people and machines, keeping the job varied and interesting.

 7. DevOps Engineer